mihaidinu0/Doc-Automation/README.md

 - Hundreds of hours saved as the project developed
 - Streamlined workflows and tasks

-The project has been highly successful in meeting its objectives, and the automation of the immigration document processing has allowed for more people to find a workplace faster.
+The project has been highly successful in meeting its objectives, and the automation of the recruitment document processing has allowed for more people to find a workplace faster.
 The collaboration with the law office has been a valuable experience and we are proud to have delivered a successful project.

 # Usage
 To use this project, simply follow these steps: